Table of Contents

 Normal and diabetic blood sugar ranges

 Normal blood sugar levels for patients without diabetes vs normal blood sugars for patients with diabetes are totally different.
-“Normal” blood sugars for a diabetic and non-diabetic patient will be totally different.
+“Normal” blood sugars for diabetic and non-diabetic patient will be totally different.
 The same thing applies to normal or target/goal A1c levels.
 Even within the diabetic population, A1c goals will have to be individualized.

 What is normal fasting blood sugar?